Mstev9335/Bamazon-app/README.md

 *  If there is not enough stock for the item, an error message is printed and the order is declined

+*  If there is enough stock for the item, then the user's order is fulfilled

 ## Technologies used:
 * HTML
 * CSS